An introduction to shooting sports, including archery sports, featured image "what are shooting sports?" gun target with holes in the background.

 Archery Tag

-• Description: A combination of archery and dodgeball.
+• What is it?
+A combination of archery and dodgeball.

 • Goal / Objective: Eliminate opponents or hit specific targets.